CtrlK

 Progressive Disclosure

-The content is entirely self-contained in a single long document (~200+ lines of substantive content) with no references to external detail files.
-The Key Concepts table, Tools & Systems section, and Common Scenarios could be split into separate reference files.
-However, the content is well-organized with clear headers and the inline structure is logical.
+The content is a single monolithic file with no references to external detailed documents.
+At ~250+ lines, the Key Concepts table, Tools & Systems section, and detailed output format template could be split into separate reference files.
+The structure within the file is good with clear headers, but the lack of any cross-references to supplementary materials means it's not optimally organized for progressive disclosure.

 2 / 3